Repost from 2015-2016. Edited, updated, and corrected.

-The only right answer to the Jack Schaap scandal, the Jack Hyles scandal, or any other church scandals, is IMMEDIATE, COMPLETE disclosure.
+The only right answer to the Jack Schaap scandal, the Jack Hyles scandal, or any other church scandal, is IMMEDIATE, COMPLETE disclosure.
 Instead of trying to cover the matter up or trying to make it disappear, churches should show they take these kinds of things seriously.
 What First Baptist Church in Hammond needed was a Penn State moment.
 They needed to come to terms with fifty years of cover-ups and denials.
-The deacons and church membership needed to own their own culpability in Schaap scandal.
-They are they ones who did nothing about Jack Hyles and his serial-adulterer son David.
+The deacons and church membership needed to own their own culpability in the Schaap scandal.
+They are the ones who did nothing about Jack Hyles and his serial-adulterer son David.
 They are the ones who allowed an abusive, controlling, cultic environment to develop in the church.
 They are the ones who, like lemmings, sat and listened to Schaap’s preaching, shouting Amen.
 They are the ones who practiced the Jack Hyles Rule, if you didn’t see it, it didn’t happen.

-Instead of having a Penn State moment, First Baptist Church called in attorney David Gibbs, the Ray Donovan fixer of the IFB scandals.
+Instead of having a Penn State moment, First Baptist Church called in attorney David Gibbs, the Ray Donovan-like fixer of IFB scandals.
 Gibbs has fixed and sanitized countless IFB sex scandals.
 Instead of encouraging churches to come clean, Gibbs helps them minimize fallout and loss.
 The goal is not restitution or helping the victims.
 Instead, it is all about protecting the church’s testimony.

 The Christian Law Association exists to preserve Christian liberty for your children and grandchildren.